spollard/josh-works.github.io/_posts/2019-05-31-turing_prework_03_mythical_creatures.md

 This is a lot to wrap your head around, and "object oriented programming" is a topic that fills dozens of books, hundreds of conference talks, and you'll spend the rest of your life building a better understanding of.
 So don't feel any rush to grasp it all in the next ten minutes.

-Start with this guide: [LaunchSchool: The Object Model](https://launchschool.com/books/oo_ruby/read/the_object_model)
+Block out an hour or two to work through through this guide: [LaunchSchool: The Object Model](https://launchschool.com/books/oo_ruby/read/the_object_model)

 Read it carefully, but don't worry that it all won't make sense.
-Take notes, run the code examples.
-Take an hour on it.
-When you've gone through it once, tackle the first mythical creature.
+Take notes, run the code examples, take your time.

+**When, and only when, you've read through the above set of articles about `The Object Model` may you start to tackle the first mythical creature.**

+**Do not watch the following walk-through until you've read and run code from `The Object Model` linked above.**

 It can be tricky getting set up, so here's another video of the very first mythical creature:

 A quick aside - as you work through these exercises, and all of the exercises to come, you'll perhaps notice a constant tension between "results" vs. "process".
 Here's what I mean by this, explained in a conversation with a Turing student, working through this exact guide:

 They said:
 >  [...]
 In other words, there is more than one way to achieve the result, so do I focus on process or product?
 I am not expecting there to be a single “right” answer, but I am curious as to how Turing is going to evaluate us.
 Are the steps used more important than the outcome?

 I responded with: